About the Series

 Dr. Beth Longenecker

-Panelists University of Northern Colorado Urban Education Director & Elementary Education Coordinator Dr. Rosanne Fulton, educator Tim Hernandez, whose termination at North High School sparked a movement of student protests regarding the retention of teachers of color, and Vice President of Leader Development at Denver School of Science and Technology Public Schools Dr. Natalie Lewis discuss equity lessons, ways educators creatively respond to challenges, and freedom dreaming.
-Co-founder and Executive Director of Young Aspiring Americans for Social and Political Activism Dr. Janiece Mackey moderates this discussion.
-The program premiered on YouTube and Facebook on Feb 20, 2023 at 6 p.m and is available for viewing.
+Panelists Dr. Rosanne Fulton, Director of Urban Education and Elementary Education Coordinator at University of Northern Colorado; educator Tim Hernández, whose termination at North High School sparked student protests regarding the retention of teachers of color; and Dr. Natalie Lewis, Vice President of Leader Development at DSST Public Schools, discuss equity, creative approaches to challenges in education, and freedom dreaming.
+Dr. Janiece Mackey, Co-founder and Executive Director of Young Aspiring Americans for Social and Political Activism, moderates the conversation.

 Moderator and Panelists